kubermatic/docs/content/kubermatic/master/architecture/supported-providers/kubevirt/kubevirt.en.md

 We provide 3 different types of scheduling for the KubeVirt tenant nodes:
 - Ensure co-location on the same infrastructure node (*Pod Affinity Preset*).
-- Prevent co-locotation on the same infrastructure node (*Pod Anti Affinity Preset*).
+- Prevent co-location on the same infrastructure node (*Pod Anti Affinity Preset*).
 - Schedule on nodes having some specific labels (*Node Affinity Preset*).

 This setup is done in the `Initial Nodes` step of KKP dashboard when creating a cluster.